MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

     Type `private` then type `on` to turn on state sync (unless you NEED the historical data, TIP: most don't).

-2. Give the prior step a few mins first (suggested 3-5 mins) and then do a health check.
+2. Give the prior step a few mins first (suggested 3-5 mins) and then do a health check to confirm everything is working.

+    ```
     curl -X POST --data '{
     "jsonrpc":"2.0",
     "id"     :1,
     "method" :"health.health"
     }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/health
+    ```

     You can also check uptime:

+    ```
     curl -X POST --data '{
     "jsonrpc":"2.0",
     "id"     :1,
     "method" :"info.uptime"
     }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/info
+    ```

     Now go back to the [node monitoring sites above](https://github.com/MoonBoi9001/Avalanche-node-quickstart-quide/blob/main/Guide%20for%20Windows%20PC.md#step-1-how-to-monitor-your-node) (AllNodes/VScout are usually the fastest to update in my experience) and check your node has updated to the latest revision.

+### Step 3: How to restore your NodeID from backed up staking keys:

+Lets imagine your node has gone offline and you are now trying to restore your staking keys to a fresh node, then the process you would follow is as follows: (bear in mind you should only have your staking keys active on 1 node at a time to prevent potential network conflicts).

+1. Open up a windows terminal by typing `cmd` into the windows search and clicking to open command prompt.

+2. Type the following 3 lines of code into your terminal, make sure to replace `{your username}`, `{backup date}`, `mainuser` and `xxx.xxx.xxx.xxx` with the actual values that reflect your circumstances. (you may have to edit the full directory path if your staking keys are saved elsewhere.
+This will use SSH to copy and paste your staking keys from the directory where they are saved to a temporary directory on your server.

+    Run: `scp C:/Users/{your username}/avalanche_backup_{backup date}/staking/staker.crt mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp`

+    Run: `scp C:/Users/{your username}/avalanche_backup_{backup date}/staking/staker.key mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp`

+    Run: `scp C:/Users/{your username}/avalanche_backup_{backup date}/staking/signer.key mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp`

+3. Now you have copied your staking keys into a temporary directory in your server, you'll need to move them to the staking directory.
+Open up Cmder and log into your server then type:

+    Run: `mv /home/mainuser/temp/staker.crt /home/mainuser/.avalanchego/staking/`

+    Run: `mv /home/mainuser/temp/staker.key /home/mainuser/.avalanchego/staking/`

+    Run: `mv /home/mainuser/temp/signer.key /home/mainuser/.avalanchego/staking/`

+    Note: You will have to overwrite those files to get your prior NodeID back.

+4. Delete the temp folder:

+    Run: `rm -r /home/mainuser/temp`

+5. Your Staking keys should now be restored onto your server.
+Now you'll need to restart the Avalanchego process:

+    Run: `sudo systemctl stop avalanchego`

+    Run: `sudo systemctl start avalanchego`

+6. Check the system process is running:

+    Run: `sudo systemctl status avalanchego`

+7. Make sure port 9651 is open, if you have UFW installed (you will if you followed this guide) then type.

+    Run: `sudo ufw status numbered`

+8. You should see that 9651 is open along with the SSH port (we are using port 2222 in this guide), if it isn't then do:

+    Run: `sudo ufw allow 9651`

+    Run: `sudo ufw allow 2222`

+    Run: `sudo ufw disable`

+    Run: `sudo ufw enable`

+    Run: `sudo ufw status numbered`

+    You should now see that both the SSH port (2222) and 9651 are open.

 # You are almost finished with this guide.
 If you need any further help I reccomend going to the Avalanche discord (please be careful of scammers pretending to be from the Avalanche team that are reaching out to you in your Direct/Private messages)